qmk/qmk_firmware/keyboards/doro67/multi/keymaps/default_iso/readme.md

 # Default Doro67 ISO layout.

+**THIS IS THE DEFAULT ISO KEYMAP (AVAILABILITY: CHINA + INTERNATIONAL GB)** The "multi" directory includes keymaps for the multi-layout PCB, which supports ANSI, ISO, and multi (split backspace & non-blocker).
+The keymap you choose from the "multi" directory must correspond to the integrated plate option you chose.

+The multi-layout PCB and RGB pcb were the only two options available to NON-china buyers.
+If you purchased an RGB PCB, please see the 'rgb' directory.

 This is the default ISO layout that comes flashed on the Doro67 multi PCB with the exception of adding backtick and UK ISO specific keycodes as they were not mapped.